INTERSECT operator in

 work, you could do:

-SELECT department FROM contractors;
+SELECT department FROM employeesINTERSECTSELECT department FROM contractors;

 This will return the list of departments

-that are common to both employees
+that are common to both employees and contractors.

 Example with Subqueries

-You can also use subqueries with INTERSECT
+You can also use subqueries with INTERSECT.

 For example, finding orders that were both completed and paid:

-FROM (SELECT order_id FROM payments WHERE payment_status = 'successful');
+SELECT order_id FROM (SELECT order_id FROM orders WHERE order_status = 'completed')INTERSECTSELECT order_id FROM (SELECT order_id FROM payments WHERE payment_status = 'successful');

-8. INTERSECT
+8. INTERSECT vs. MINUS

 For example:

-SELECT column1 FROM table2;
+SELECT column1 FROM table1INTERSECTSELECT column1 FROM table2;

 This query returns common values between